ajwdewit/pcse/doc/reference_guide.rst

 simulation.
 To obtain the required inputs several data providers have been written that read these inputs from a variety of sources.
 Nevertheless, care has been taken to avoid dependencies on a particular database and file format.
-As a consequence there is no direct coupling between PCSE and a particular file format or database and a variety of data sources that can be used, ranging from simple files, relational databases and internet resources.
+As a consequence there is no direct coupling between PCSE and a particular file format or database.
+This ensures that a variety of data sources can be used, ranging from simple files, relational databases and internet resources.

 .. _Weather data providers: